-Even though it’s just a few days before the holiday, you can make a plan and take action to help your dog be less afraid of the unpredictable scary sounds of fireworks, firecrackers, whistles, and even guns.
+Is your dog scared of fireworks?
+Don’t wait until the holiday hits, be it New Year’s Eve, Canada Day, or US Independence Day.
+You can make a plan and take action now to help your dog be a bit less afraid of the unpredictable scary sounds of fireworks, firecrackers, whistles, and even guns.

 Here are some things you can do today.